g4b1nagy/helpful-site/README.md

 * post categories
 * home and category pages that provide lists of posts
+* pagination for the posts on the home page
-* previous and next post links
+* previous post and next post links
 * ability to mark out the excerpt using the `<!--more-->` keyword
 * support for per page attributes such as description, ogimage, style and script